What is Electrical Engineering?

 To Major in Electrical Engineering at Tennessee Tech

 Students who satisfy the above GPA and ACT requirements may choose electrical engineering as a major when they apply for admission to Tennessee Tech.
 They will be assigned to the Department of Electrical and Computer Engineering and an ECE faculty member will serve as their academic advisor.
 Those may be admitted to the Basic Engineering Department and start their first year in Basic Engineering.
 Once they decide on their major, they may transfer to the department offering that major.
 Those who do not meet the minimum requirement for admission to an engineering program may pursue their studies at TTU in the General Engineering Curriculum.
 After successfully completing the Calculus I course and achieving a grade point average of 2.25, they may transfer to the ECE Department to pursue electrical engineering.
 An ECE faculty advisor will work with students to set up a program of study and plan course work for the major.

 General Curriculum Requirements

-To receive a Bachelor of Science degree in electrical engineering, a student will have to successfully complete the BSEE curriculum, which has been developed to meet the University General Education requirements as well as the Accreditation Board for Engineering and Technology requirements.
+To receive a Bachelor of Science degree in electrical engineering, a student will have to successfully complete the BSEE curriculum which includes the University General Education requirements.
 This requires the completion of English composition (6 hrs.), literature (3 hrs.), speech (3 hrs.), humanities and fine arts (6 hrs.), social and behavioral sciences (6 hrs.), mathematics (18 hrs.), physics (8 hrs.), and chemistry (4 hrs.).
 In addition, students are also required to take ENGR1020 Connections to Engineering and Technology (1 hr.) and CSC 2100 (3 hr.), C-Programming courses.

 Electrical Engineering Requirements